Colossians 1:1-29 - Outline of Colossians (Book Notes menu page)

 that we may present every man perfect in Christ Jesus:

 This phrase is emphatic, in that, it occurs twice (v.23c,25a).
-Paul was placed into this ministry by the Creator of the universe, the Lord of the church, the Reconciler of all.
-Paul did not take this role to himself.
-Rather, he received it from God (v.1; Gal 1:1)
+Paul was placed into this ministry by the Creator of the universe, the Head of the church, the Reconciler of all.
+Paul did not take this role to himself. v.1; Gal 1:1

 ...who now rejoice in my sufferings {GK=pathema, stress of body, emotions, mind} (v.24)